FOR FREE PEOPLE

 It wasn’t abortion that mobilized voters.
 It was biological males in women’s sports.

-Democrats bet big on “reproductive rights” this election cycle, even offering free abortions at their national convention.
+Democrats bet big on “reproductive rights” this election cycle, with Planned Parenthood even offering free abortions near their national convention.
 But the strategy didn’t pay off.
 Not only was abortion a flop with the electorate, it was Republicans—not Democrats—who pushed the winning women’s-rights issue: fighting the encroachment of biological men into women’s spaces and sports.

 “We will get. . . transgender insanity the hell out of our schools, and we will keep men out of women’s sports,” Donald Trump said to roaring applause at his Madison Square Garden rally a week before the election.